-The Una River is one of the most beautiful rivers in Bosnia and Herzegovina, as well as beyond.
+The Una River is one of the most beautiful rivers in Bosnia and Herzegovina, as well beyond.
 Una National Park is one of the four national parks of Bosnia and Herzegovina.

 The national park is located in the extreme northwestern part of Bosnia and Herzegovina, in the Bihać municipality and Una-Sana Canton area.
 It was declared a national park in 2008.

 It covers the area of the canyon part of the upper course of the Una river, then the area of the canyon part of the lower course of the Unac river, the intermediate space between these two rivers, and the orographic slopes of Plješevica, Grmeč, and Osječenica mountains.